percwg/perc-wg/double/draft-ietf-perc-double.md

 The sender takes encrypted payload from the cached packets to form the RED payload.
-Any header extensions from the primary encoding are copied to the RTP packet that will carry the RED payload and the other RTP header information such as SSRC, SEQ, CSRC, etc are set to the same as the primary payload.
+Any header extensions from the primary encoding are copied to the RTP packet that will carry the RED payload and the other RTP header information (SSRC, SEQ, CSRC, etc.) are set to the same as the primary payload.
 The RED RTP packet is then encrypted in repair mode and sent.